dusk-network/rusk/contracts/docs/transfer.md

 and withdrawn from a contract, respectively.

 #### `deposit(u64)`

+This function can be called by any contract and is used to collect the deposit a transaction may have left for it.
+Only the contract to which the deposit is destined may call this function, and the `value` argument must match the deposit amount.

+Depositors - i.e. transactions that perform a deposit - are expected to contain a call directly to the contract function handling deposits.
+This function is meant to be called by the contract *collecting* the deposit, not the depositor themselves.

+If it succeeds, the balance of the contract will be increased by the deposited value.

 #### `withdraw(Withdraw)`

+Withdraws can be called by any contract to allow a transactor to withdraw from their balance.
+The `withdraw` argument contains information about the contract to withdraw from, - which must match the contract calling this function - the value to withdraw, and the mode of withdrawal (Moonlight or Phoenix).

+Withdrawers - i.e. transaction that want to withdraw from a contract - are expect to contain a call directly to the contract function handling withdrawals.
+This function is meant to be called by the contract *allowing* the withdrawal, not the withdrawer themselves.

+If it succeeds, the balance of the contract will be decreased by the withdrawal value, and the same value is credited to the withdrawers mode of choice.

 #### `convert(Withdraw)`

+This function can be called by transactors to convert between Moonlight and Phoenix Dusk.
+It can be conceptualized as a simultaneous [`deposit`] to and a [`withdrawal`] from the transfer contract.
+In contrast to these two functions, however, it is meant to, and can only be, called directly by the transactor.

+If it succeeds the balance of the contract remains constant, and the value is converted from Phoenix to Moonlight or vice-versa.

+[`deposit`]: #depositu64
+[`withdrawal`]: #withdrawwithdraw

 #### `mint(Withdraw)`

+This function is designed to be called solely by the stake contract - another genesis contract - to allow it to be able to withdraw the rewards for participating in the consensus.

+If it succeeds the transactor will be credited with the `withdraw`n reward.

 #### `sub_contract_balance(ContractId, u64) -> Result<(), Error>`

+This function is designed to be called solely by the stake contract - another genesis contract - to allow it to be able to deduct from its own balance in the event of a slash.

+If it succeeds, the `contract` will have the given `value` deducted from their balance.

 ### Queries